khulnasoft/startgpt/README.md

 - ⬜ Perplexity Integration
 - ⬜ Vertex AI Integration

-## Startgpt.new: AI-Powered Full-Stack Web Development in the Browser
+## Startgpt: AI-Powered Full-Stack Web Development in the Browser

-Startgpt.new is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
+Startgpt is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
 If you're here to build your own AI-powered web dev agent using the Startgpt open source codebase, [click here to get started!](./CONTRIBUTING.md)

-## What Makes Startgpt.new Different
+## What Makes Startgpt Different

 Claude, v0, etc are incredible- but you can't install packages, run backends, or edit code.
-That’s where Startgpt.new stands out:
+That’s where Startgpt stands out:

-- **Full-Stack in the Browser**: Startgpt.new integrates cutting-edge AI models with an in-browser development environment powered by **StackBlitz’s WebContainers**.
+- **Full-Stack in the Browser**: Startgpt integrates cutting-edge AI models with an in-browser development environment powered by **KhulnaSoft’s WebContainers**.
 This allows you to:
   - Install and run npm tools and libraries (like Vite, Next.js, and more)
   - Run Node.js servers
   - Interact with third-party APIs
   - Deploy to production from chat
   - Share your work via a URL

-- **AI with Environment Control**: Unlike traditional dev environments where the AI can only assist in code generation, Startgpt.new gives AI models **complete control** over the entire  environment including the filesystem, node server, package manager, terminal, and browser console.
+- **AI with Environment Control**: Unlike traditional dev environments where the AI can only assist in code generation, Startgpt gives AI models **complete control** over the entire  environment including the filesystem, node server, package manager, terminal, and browser console.
 This empowers AI agents to handle the whole app lifecycle—from creation to deployment.

-Whether you’re an experienced developer, a PM, or a designer, Startgpt.new allows you to easily build production-grade full-stack applications.
+Whether you’re an experienced developer, a PM, or a designer, Startgpt allows you to easily build production-grade full-stack applications.

 For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source Startgpt codebase in this repo!